junchaoshi/sports1.1/README.md

     The user wants to map several already trimed human sequencing files to human reference genome, miRNA database, tRNA database, rRNA database and piRNA database by using 4 CPU threads, then to output the result to the address: '/foo/bar/output/'.

-    Write all the fastq files' addresses into a text document, e.g.:
+    Write all the fastq files' addresses into a text document with suffix .txt, e.g.:

     ```
     seq_address.txt